-Teachers will be provided with a 24 hour notice of work needed for absent/suspended students.
-Work shall not be required in more than 5 day increments, nor more than once per week.
-A system will be developed at each site whereby parents will return completed work and pick up the next set of assignments.
+Student work can be found in Canvas, in accordance with language regarding lesson plans, unless the school team determines that an alternative instructional system is more appropriate (i.e. per IEP goals).
+When using paper-based assignments, teachers will be provided with a twenty-four (24) hour notice of work needed for absent/suspended students.
+Work shall not be required in more than five (5) day increments, nor more than once per week, and a system will be developed at each site whereby parents will return completed work and pick up the next set of assignments.
 Subsequent weekly assignments will not be required from teachers until such time as the previous week's assignments have been completed and returned to the teacher.

-Pre-Kindergarten Screening and Transition Davs
+Pre-Kindergarten Screening and Transition Days

-Teachers of Pre-Kindergarten students will have the first two student instructional days to do screening and transition activities.
+Teachers of Pre-Kindergarten students will have the first two (2) student instructional days to do screening and transition activities.
 Students will be scheduled in on a rotational basis for testing.